 Her childhood tinkering led her to study mechanical engineering at the University of North Florida, near America’s Space Coast, where she joined the school’s space club.
 She traveled with the club to Cocoa Beach to watch the liftoff of Space Shuttle Atlantis in 2011, NASA’s final flight in its Space Shuttle Program.
 “At the Atlantis launch, we were able to go in the overhaul facility, touch the space tiles protecting the shuttles and talk to the engineers,” she says.
 “It was an amazing experience.”

 Eight years later, her own career is soaring.
-She’s part of a GE Aviation team developing 3D-printed parts for the world’s largest jet engine, the GE9X, and preparing them for production.
-GE unveiled the engine at the Paris Air Show on Monday.
+She’s part of a GE Aviation team developing 3D-printed parts for the world’s most powerful jet engine, the GE9X, and preparing them for production.

 Even though the engine doesn’t go to space quite yet, the GE9X is so wide at more than 11 feet in diameter, one of her father’s cars could easily drive through it.
 Thanks to 3D printing (also known as additive manufacturing) and other technologies, the engine is 10% more fuel-efficient than its predecessor, the GE90.
-GE developed the GE9X for Boeing’s new 777X wide-body jet.
+GE developed the GE9X for Boeing’s new 777X wide-body jet, which made its maiden flight on Saturday.

 Petkova joined GE as an intern while still in college.
 After graduation, she quickly progressed through the company’s Edison Engineering Development Program, a two- to three-year scheme for training talented engineers straight out of university.
 “It was highly technical, but I was learning engineering from the best,” she says.
 “It’s stuff, some of it trade secrets, that we would not get to learn at school at all.”